Tax Guide for Self-Employed Massage Therapists in the UK

 What expenses can a self-employed massage therapist claim?
-Oils, treatment tables, room rental, insurance — with a worked tax calculation example.
+Treatment room rental, oils, insurance, mileage — with a worked UK tax calculation example.

 Tax Essentials